aalemayhu/cantera/README.md

 The app consists mainly of two view controlllers [AdsCollectionViewController](cantera/Controller/AdsCollectionViewController.swift) and
 [AdsDetailViewController](cantera/Controller/AdsDetailViewController.swift).
-The AdsCollectionViewController let's you pick advertisements from the grid which are then opening up in the detail view.
+The AdsCollectionViewController let's you pick advertisements from the grid which are then opened in the detail view.
 I was initially going to with a UISwitch to toggle between all ads and the favourites, but after asking for feedback from a friend.
 He suggested instead to use bar button items and a stronger colour for the favorite icon.
 I incorporated his feedback.

 Hmm, not sure if there is any interesting bits worth mentioning from the code, but if you are interested in stats below is the outpout of [cloc](github.com/AlDanial/cloc):